edea-dev/edea-server/README.md

 ## Development

+0. Install Dependencies

-0. Install [modd](https://github.com/cortesi/modd) for live reloading and auto-building
+We use [modd](https://github.com/cortesi/modd) for live reloading and Go auto-building

 ```sh
 env GO111MODULE=on go get github.com/cortesi/modd/cmd/modd
 ```

 Alternatively, use your system's package manager.
-On Arch Linux, if you use `yay`, just run `yay -S modd`
+On Arch Linux, if you use `yay`, just run `yay -S modd`.
+For the frontend you'll also need yarn.

 1. Clone the repository